codemonkey2k5/HomeAssistant-DesktopPlus/README.md

 ## What’s new (2.2.0)

-1. **No Python install** — download one program file and run it.
+1. Removed Python install requirement.
-2. **No button on the Windows taskbar** — use the small tray icon near the clock.
+2. Removed icon from task bar unless tray menu is open.
+Opens to the system tray.
+"The small tray icon near the clock".
-3. **Start on login** — a tray checkbox starts DesktopPlus when you sign in to Windows.
+3. Added Start on login.
-4. **Help…** and **About…** in the tray menu, with multi-screen instructions.
+4. Added Help and about to the tray menu.
-5. Works with **any web address**, not only Home Assistant (for example `google.com` or your dashboard).
-6. Clearer tray menu; improved icon for shortcuts.
+5. Clearer tray menu; improved icon for shortcuts.
-7. Tray settings that do not need a restart apply right away (including a page reload when needed).
+6. Tray settings that do not need a restart apply right away (including a page reload when needed).
-8. Built on the reliability work from version 2.1.1 (refresh, tray, layout, log cleanup).
-9. Upgrading keeps your saved URL if you keep (or copy) `config.json` — no need to type it again.

 More history: see **CHANGELOG.md**.